i-AneesAhmed/Gesture-Canvas/README.md

 ### 👋 Hello Creative Coder!
 Welcome to the **Gesture Canva Project**, where **creativity meets technology**.
-Use **gestures** to draw, design, and express yourself in a whole new dimension. ✨
+Use **Hands(index finger) gesture** to draw, design, and express yourself in a whole new dimension. ✨

 ---